caiyunlin/clipgo/README.md

-# Clip Go
+# ClipGo

-**Clip Go** is a lightweight clipboard monitoring tool that detects specific patterns such as ticket IDs or incident codes and provides instant actions via a pop-up window.
+**ClipGo** is a lightweight clipboard monitoring tool that detects specific patterns such as ticket IDs or incident codes and provides instant actions via a pop-up window.
 These actions include quick access to URLs or launching local executables with parameters.

 ## Features